| 开发者 |

 The firewall is configured to allow normal WordPress operations, including the block editor, REST API, and popular page builders.
 If you experience issues, you can whitelist specific IPs or adjust rate limiting thresholds.

-While Vigilante works standalone, running multiple security plugins can cause conflicts.
+While Vigilant works standalone, running multiple security plugins can cause conflicts.
 We recommend testing in a staging environment first if you need to combine security solutions.

 Yes.
-Vigilante is compatible with popular caching plugins.
+Vigilant is compatible with popular caching plugins.
 The firewall runs before cache layers, and .htaccess rules don't interfere with caching mechanisms.

 Yes.
-Vigilante includes compatibility settings for WooCommerce.
+Vigilant includes compatibility settings for WooCommerce.
 The REST API security module automatically allows WooCommerce endpoints, and the firewall won't block payment gateway connections.

 Use the built-in header testing tool in the Security Headers tab, or visit securityheaders.com with your site URL to get a security grade.